 Here in Connecticut, we typically get a few really warm days (80s) and lots of mild days (60s and 70s) that start and end on the chilly side (anywhere from the high 30s to mid 50s).
 Dressing for this crazy weather is a major PIA and planning a menu is even more difficult.

-This New England seafood chowder, however, bridges the gap from summer into fall seamlessly.
+This New England seafood chowder recipe, however, bridges the gap from summer into fall seamlessly.

 And you would think it would be really easy to find great chowder everywhere here, especially because it’s a coastal state.
 But really good made-from-scratch chowder is surprisingly hard to find!